-How do I choose the right sweeper for my flight line?
+How do I choose the right airport sweeping equipment?

-So, instead of looking for the best sweeper available, focus instead on acquiring the most appropriate solution for your specific FOD control program.
+So, instead of looking for the best airport sweeping equipment available, focus instead on acquiring the most appropriate solution for your specific FOD control program.

 A high-traffic military airfield in a windy, arid climate with a 24-hour operations schedule and a large force of available manpower will have needs and resources very different from a mid-traffic municipal airport in a temperate climate near a wildlife refuge with a 12-hour operations schedule and limited manpower.

-When shopping for an airport sweeper, questions to ask include:
+When comparing airport sweepers, questions to ask include:

 - What is the most critical type and size of FOD that may be found in the sweeping area?